rdavdin/notes/java-web/spring-boot/Data-Persistence-and-Security.md

 }
 ```

-By default, MyBatis will match query result columns to Java class filds by name and uses getters and setters to access them.
+By default, MyBatis will match query result columns to Java class fields by name and uses getters and setters to access them.
 Just like any POJO.

 If Java field names don't match the SQL columns names exactly, you're going to do some additional configuration.